-Once your first kid is on the way and you are done marvelling at the wonder that is life, the next thing you think about is costs.
+Once your first kid is on the way and you are done marvelling at the wonder that is life, the next thing you think about is the cost.
 Naturally, your thoughts drift to education since this will arguably be your biggest expense (depending on how much your kid eats).
 If you are looking to find a definitive answer as to where you should send your kids, this is by no means it, but this will at least give you the information to make the right decision for you.

 I don’t know if I’m just running in the wrong circles, but I can probably count on one hand my friends that went to private school.
 My wife went to an English private school in Kwazulu Natal and would like our kids to do the same (minus the moving to Natal part).
 I can appreciate that being schooled in English will be beneficial.
 I grew up very Afrikaans if you didn’t get that from my sometimes shady grammar, and went to public school.

 We had a conversation around the proverbial water cooler at work and a colleague mentioned the costs of private schools.
-I naively thought that it cannot be much more than the cost of going to public school.
+I naively thought that it cannot be much higher than the cost of going to public school.
 Well, hang onto your hats.
 Firstly, let’s look at the extremely good arguments for sending your kids to private school.

 Arguments for private schools in Pretoria

 Firstly, there is a distinction to be made between no-fee public schools and model C schools.
-No-fee public schools are fully funded by the government, while model C schools are partly funded by the government and therefore have reduced school fees.
+No-fee public schools are fully funded by the government, while model C schools are partly funded by and therefore have reduced school fees.
 I use the term public school interchangeably.
 So when I compare private schools to public schools, I also mean model C schools.

 Bachelors pass rate

-According to Business Tech, the bachelor’s pass rate for public schools is 90% (3165 students) vs private schools at 98% (1843 students).
+According to Businesstech, the bachelor’s pass rate for public schools is 90% (3165 students) vs private schools at 98% (1843 students).
 This is based on the top-performing private and public schools in South Africa.
 Although this doesn’t really give a direct comparison between the two options, I could not find comparative data for university performance after school.
 So, this is the best we have.

 Private schools have class sizes of about 25 compared to class sizes of about 35 at public schools.
 Private schools also tend to have more extracurricular activities.
-So it makes sense choosing a private school for this reason if your kid excels at something out of the ordinary like photography or pottery (and there is nowhere else to do it).
+So it makes sense choosing a private school for this reason if your kid excels at something out of the ordinary like photography or violin (and there is nowhere else to do it).